parryc/thevoid/templates/leflan/language_azeri.md

 ilə
 : with (both comitative and instrumental).
 Occasionally, when preceded by a word ending in a consonant, it will become the suffix `-lA`.
 This is most often used with people.
 For objects or "who", the LOC suffic `-dA` is used.
 Colloquially, this is often `-nAn`.

+sarı
+: towards.
+Used in formal or poetic speech.
+Also means yellow.

 tək
 : like.
 May be seen attached to the word.<cite>[Simpson, p18](#simpson)</cite>